MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ### Add a server to an Arc VM managed cluster

-To add a new server to an Azure Arc VM managed cluster, perform these steps:
+To add a server to an Arc VM managed cluster, you must configure Arc VM management on the new server after adding it to the cluster.

+Follow these steps to add a server to an Azure Arc VM managed cluster:

-1. To add a new server to the cluster, run the following command:
+1. To add a server to an Arc VM managed cluster, run the following command:

     ```powershell
     Add-ClusterNode -Cluster Cluster1 -Name $nodeName